How Your LLC Will Be Taxed

 Employees May Need to File Tax Returns

-North Carolina LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-Other Taxes and Duties for Your North Carolina LLC
+Other Taxes and Duties

-Depending on the industry you are in, your North Carolina LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Most North Carolina LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes on a quarterly basis.
+Learn more on the IRS website, and speak to your accountant for more information.

-FAQs on North Carolina LLC Business Taxes
+FAQs on North Carolina Business Tax

 Yes.
 North Carolina does have a sales tax, which may vary among cities and counties.
 You can find more information above.